Spredfast needed a new method for creating on-brand, visually cohesive presentations...because the old way WASN'T working and folks were pissed.

 By completely rethinking our template approach and standardizing around G-suite, we crafted a solution that led to high adoption across the company.

 Spredfast was in need of a new presentation template (or so they thought).
 What was really needed was a complete rearchitecting of the company’s approach to how presentations were built.
 The company was suffering from typical branded presentation struggles...rouge presentations, slides that were cobbled together from years-old decks, and very little time or attention paid to the branding and design of the slides.

-After a great deal of consideration, evaluation and discussion, the core team decided on several key factors:
+After a great deal of consideration, evaluation and discussion, the core team decided on several key requirements:

 1. We had to standardize on Google Slides.
-Spredfast is a Google shop, and this was the obvious tool to use to ensure all users had access to the same toolset.
+Spredfast was a Google shop, and this was the obvious tool to use to ensure all users had access to the same toolset.

-2. We needed to design all slides.
-If we were to increase the delivery on-brand presentations from anyone in the company, we knew we had to take on the responsibility of designing every iteration of our most commonly used slides.
+2. We needed to design all the slides.
+If we were to increase the delivery on-brand presentations from everyone in the company, we knew we had to take on the responsibility of designing every iteration of our most commonly used slides.

 3. We needed to provide training.
-We knew we were going to be taking a lot of folks out of their comfortable Powerpoint worlds, so getting them comfortable with Slides and arming them with usability tips and tricks was incredibly important.
+We knew we were going to be taking a lot of folks out of their comfortable Powerpoint worlds, so getting them up to speed with Slides and arming them with usability tips and tricks was critical.

-Built upon Google Slides, our presentation platform provides employees with a single source of truth for branded messaging, positioning and presentation assets.
+A single source of truth for branded messaging, positioning, and presentation assets:

-We treat this solution as a product, continually iterating on new layouts that are deployed as they become available.
-We also encourage feedback and suggestions, integrating new content as needed.
+We treated this solution like a product, continually iterating on new layouts that were deployed as they became available:

-Instead of providing an icon library, we have decided to provide a smaller library of custom glyphs that can take on a variety of meanings when combined with copy.
+We designed a library of glyphs that took on a variety of meanings when combined with copy: